Headline growth figures point toward consistent growth across the economy

 This divergence in growth is expected to continue through H1 2024, as domestic demand will take several quarters to recover.
 Household spending will be restrained by soaring costs and mortgage pressures before improving real wages support a gradual demand recovery over the course of next year.
 Similarly, producers will be hindered by weak global manufacturing activity and high credit costs in the short term, with a gradual easing of these headwinds expected in 2024.

 However, despite some of the demand weakness expected in the short term, the Australian economy will not face any large contractions.
-As mentioned above, pockets of resilience are scattered across the economy and will provide opportunities for MNCs.
+As mentioned above, pockets of resilience are scattered across the economy and will provide opportunities for multinationals.
 Apart from tourism and mining, food manufacturers are seeing steady growth as well.
 Non-residential construction will also prove to be a bright spot, with strong investment flows into the sector.
 Finally, even household spending will be supported by a strong labor market.
 Thousands of jobs have been added to the economy over the past year, shoring up household finances and creating a huge need for rapid migration to address the country’s labor shortage.

 At FrontierView, our mission is to help our clients grow and win in their most important markets.
 We are excited to share that FiscalNote, a leading technology provider of global policy and market intelligence has acquired FrontierView.
 We will continue to cover issues and topics driving growth in your business, while fully leveraging FiscalNote’s portfolio within the global risk, ESG, and geopolitical advisory product suite.